y1ny/AdjectiveScaleProbe/readme.md

 Directory `pkl`: processed human results for most tests of the degree estimation task.

-# Plot

-Directory `plot` contains the code for analysis the performance of models, and visualization.

-Run the code in the `plot` after **evaluation**.

-To measure the performance on the degree estimation task, we use the function `compute_metrics`.
-Apart from accuracy we used in the paper, we also provide multiple metrics, such as `mse` and `pearson correlation`.

 # How to cite
 If you make use of the code in this repository, please cite the following papers: